knxd/knxd/doc/inifile.rst

 The "router" server allows clients to discover knxd and to connect to it with the standardized KNX tunneling or routing protocols.

-  * tunnel (bool)
+  * tunnel (str)

     Allow client connections via tunneling.
 This is typically used by single devices or programs.

-    Optional; default false.
+    This option names a section with configuration for tunnelled connections.
+It's OK if that section doesn't exist or is empty.

+    Optional; tunneling is disabled if not set.

-  * router (bool)
+  * router (str)

     Exchange packets via multicast.
 This is typically used by other KNX routers.

-    If set, this option names a separate configuration section.
-This section may be empty or non-existent; the idea is to be able to add a different set of filters to the router and the tunnels.
+    This option names a section with configuration for the multicast connection.
+It's OK if that section doesn't exist or is empty.

-    Optional; default not set.
+    Optional; multicast is disabled if not set.

   * discover (bool)

     Reply to KNX discovery packets.
-Programs like ETS use these to discover routers and tunnels.
+Programs like ETS send these packets to discover routers and tunnels.

     Optional; default false.